ZeissIQS/zeiss-inspect-addon-api/doc/howtos/localization/localization.md

 * But: The source is available and the logic within can be used as a base to implement a customized XLIFF files updater to automatic execution.
 * The goal of the scheme is to have translated XLIFF files with a name scheme as shown above in the Add-on's 'language' directory.

-### After the application language is set, the Add-on is not displaying the translations for that language ?
+### Why is the Add-on not displaying the translations after changing the application language in the preferences?

 * You might have to restart the application after switching the application language in the preferences.
 * Please double check, too,  if the Add-on supports that specific language at all.